JetBrains/Qodana/topics/github.md

 This sample invokes `codeql-action` for uploading a SARIF-formatted Qodana report to GitHub and specifies the report file using the `sarif_file` key.

-> GitHub code scanning does not export inspection results to third-party tools, which means you cannot use this data for further processing by Qodana.
+> GitHub code scanning does not export inspection results to third-party tools, which means you cannot use these data for further processing by Qodana.
 In this case, you must set up baseline and quality gate processing on the Qodana side before submitting inspection results to GitHub code scanning.
 See the
 [Quality gate and baseline](#quality-gate-and-baseline) section for details.

 ### Pull request quality gate